 We run local groups at a number of locations nationwide as detailed to the right of this page.
-Families including younger children and teens over 16 attend, and they have to be members of Mermaids, and undergone the checks required to join either the parents or teens groups.
+Families including younger children and teens aged 16 or over attend, and they have to be members of Mermaids, and undergone the checks required to join either the parents or teens groups.

 If there is not a group near you, then please visit tranzwiki on the GIRES website, as we signpost all other local and nationwide providers of support to this site to add their details to available resources.
 To email them to add your group, send to email@example.com